 Assembling Your Nest Box

-If you have purchased a flat pack nest box, assembly is simple and only requires a cross head (Phillips) screwdriver.
+If you have purchased a flat pack nest box, assembly is simple and only requires a cross head (Phillips) screwdriver, but is easier using a cordless drill.

-Each box is provided with the necessary galvanised/zinc plated screws and consists of six (6) pre-drilled panels.
+Each box is provided with the necessary galvanised screws and consists of six (6) pre-drilled panels.
 Each panel is marked on the inside as;

 1. Refer to attached diagram.